What’s Project Fi

 if you are in the US and your monthly data usage is less than 3GB a month and you are paying $50 or more for your cell phone then yes.
 Since Project Fi will cost you $20 For voice + $10 per GB but you only pay for what you use and you get refunded what you don’t so you are most likely going to pay less.
 If you have an Android or willing to switch to one of Google Phones then it’s more likely a yes.
 The iPhone set up is a little cumbersome and in US you will be stuck using T-Mobile network most of the time, so it might be only beneficial if you don’t use a lot of data.
 Otherwise, you might as well just use T-Mobile since they have ample free streaming options and other perks (like free texting on the plane etc)

-Verdict: Maybe, especially if you are not using under 3GB of data
+Verdict: Depends, yes if you are using less then 3GB of data

 If you are a traveler: